Preventing AI Hallucinations in Customer Support

 In customer support, hallucinations can:

-- Promise features that don't exist → Customer disappointment
+- Promise features that don't exist → Customer disappointment and churn

 - Quote wrong prices → Revenue loss or legal issues